-If the toy or the game you purchased is covered by a merchant or manufacturer warranty, you must follow certain steps to enforce your rights.
-For example, you will need to ask the merchant or manufacturer to repair the item or to obtain the authorization to have it repaired yourself.
+If the computer or tablet you purchased is covered by a merchant or manufacturer warranty, you must follow certain steps to enforce your rights.
+For example, you will need to ask the merchant or manufacturer to repair a computing device or to obtain the authorization to have it repaired yourself.

 Furthermore, you must demonstrate that:

-- the problem prevents you from using the toy or the game the way as meant to be used;
+- the problem prevents you from using the computer or tablet as it was meant to be used;

-- the toy or the game was used and maintained normally, in accordance with the manufacturer’s recommendations or the terms of the warranty.
+- the device was used and maintained normally, in accordance with the manufacturer’s recommendations or the terms of the warranty.